cohere-ai/cohere-toolkit/README.md

 poetry run isort .
 ```

+## Setting up the Environment Variables
+**Please confirm that you have at least one configuration of the Cohere Platform, SageMaker or Azure.**

+You have two methods to set up the environment variables:
+1. Run `make setup` and follow the instructions to configure it.
+2. Run `cp .env-template .env` and adjust the values in the `.env` file according to your situation.

 ### Setting up Your Local Database

 The docker-compose file should spin up a local `db` container with a PostgreSQL server.
 The first time you setup this project, and whenever new migrations are added, you will need to run: